5ky1ar/Awesome-Onion-Links/readme.md

 * How do I stay safe while browsing the dark web?
 > only use the Tor Browser on a Unix based OS (macOS/OSX and Linux (any distro/flavor will do)) and have a VPN that does not keep logs, do some research and settle on a VPN you trust.

+* A particular onion link won't connect properly, am I doing something wrong
+> No, this is most likely a problem on the website's end, onion links constantly go down and back up, so either try going to a mirror if there is one or go to a different onion link

 # Disclaimer
 I only provide information about what exists on the dark web as informative/educational purposes only.
 I have listed many onion links that are still up and running with a legitimate purpose.